apache/skywalking/docs/README.md

 - [Concepts and Designs](en/concepts-and-designs/README.md).
 You'll find the the most important core ideas about SkyWalking.
 You can learn from here if you want to understand what is going on under our cool features and visualization.

 - [Setup](en/setup/README.md).
 Guides for installing SkyWalking in different scenarios.
-As a platform, it provides several ways to provide observability, including monitoring and alarm of course.
+As a platform, it provides several ways of the observability.

 - [UI Introduction](en/ui/README.md).
 Introduce the UI usage and features.